Integral representation and supports of functionals on Lipschitz spaces: Acknowledgments

 \section{Acknowledgments}

 The authors wish to thank Gilles Godefroy for his suggestion that we study the relationship between supports in $\lipfree{M}$ and $\meas{M}$, which was the original motivation for this work, and Daniele Puglisi for directing our attention to his related work.
-We also thank Marek C\'uth and Antonio Jos\'e Guirao for some very helpful corrections to our manuscript and Tomasz Kochanek for interesting discussions on the topic.
+We also thank Marek C\'uth and Antonio Jos\'e Guirao for some very helpful corrections to our manuscript and Tomasz Kochanek for interesting discussions on the topic, as well as the anonymous referees who provided corrections and suggested improvements and connections between our work and other areas of functional analysis.

 This research was carried out during visits of the first author to the Faculty of Information Technology at the Czech Technical University in Prague in 2020 and of the second author to the Universitat Polit\`ecnica de Val\`encia in 2019.
 Both authors are grateful for the opportunity and the hospitality.